schollz/schollz.github.io.old/content/post/2017-podcasts.md

 ---
-title: "Favorite podcasts of 2017"
+title: "Podcasts I listened to (2017)"
 date: 2017-12-31T09:41:01-06:00
 slug: podcasts-2017
 keywords: thoughts
+draft: true
 tags: [thoughts]
 ---

 I've spent days sitting in a dark room looking into a microscope.
 Lots of the time I listen to music, but I've started to listen to podcasts.
 I've found a lot of great podcasts out there.
-I think my number one category of podcast is the **Podcast about the beauty in small things**.
+I think my number one category of podcast is “*the podcast about the small things*.”
 Its always a welcome relief from the mainstream media which focuses more on the hyperbole of small things.
 I do like some news, but I've found some great podcasts that pitch the news in a more informal and friendly way.
 These